protofluff/game-deals/README.md

 ## Usage

-You can run py `src/main.py` with the `--help` flag to see an help screen, by default this will fetch the deals from www.reddit.com/r/GameDeals and print all available deals (free games, promo codes and discounts).
+You can run `py src/main.py` with the `--help` flag to see an help screen, by default this will fetch the deals from www.reddit.com/r/GameDeals and print all available deals (free games, promo codes and discounts).

-## Building
+## Building with pyinstaller

-Install the required libraries
+Install pyinstaller

 ```
 pip install pyinstaller
 ```

-Create an executable file
+Create a bundled app

 ```
-pyinstaller --onefile src/main.py
+./install.sh
 ```

 You can find the output file inside the `dist` folder.